oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

        - To make it easier to keep the life cycle and/or CI/CD process for the two domains simple and independent.
        - To 'future proof' the new domain so that changes to the original domain's secrets or new domain's secrets can be independent.

    If you're following the `JRF` path through the sample, then you also need to deploy the additional secret referenced by macros in the `JRF` model `RCUDbInfo` clause, plus an `OPSS` wallet password secret.
 For details about the uses of these secrets, see the [Model in Image]({{< relref "/userguide/managing-domains/model-in-image/_index.md" >}}) user documentation.
-Note that we are using RCU prefix `FMW2` for this domain, as the first domain is already using `FMW1`.
+Note that we are using the RCU prefix `FMW2` for this domain, because the first domain is already using `FMW1`.

    {{%expand "Click here for the commands for deploying additional secrets for JRF." %}}